 Business Support Services

-- The Canada Emergency Wage Subsidy would apply at a rate of 75% of the first $58,700 normally earned by employees – representing a benefit of up to $847 per week.
-The program would be in place for a 12-week period, from March 15 to June 6, 2020.
+- The Canada Emergency Wage Subsidy (CEWS) applies at a rate of 75% of the first $58,700 normally earned by employees – representing a benefit of up to $847 per week.
+The program was originally announced to be in place for a 12-week period, from March 15 to June 6, 2020.

 Who is eligible to apply?